vanscoyro/EmployeeManagement/README.md

 _______________________________________________________________
 ### Installation Instructions:

-* Install node dependencies : inquirer, mysql, console.table .
+* Install node dependencies : inquirer, mysql, figlet, console-table-printer .
 Also be sure to seed database so CLI will have data to work with.

 _______________________________________________________________